wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Arrays are represented as a `*` character, followed by the number of elements of the array in decimal format, followed by `\r\n`.
 The elements of the array then follows the array header, which themselves can be of any of the valid data types.

+Both Redis requests and responses are encoded by RESP before they are sent over the connection.
+For requests, the RESP format is always an array of strings, with the first string being the command and the rest of them being the arguments.
+Responses, however, can be of any valid RESP data type.
+The most common form of a reply is a string beginning with either `+`, indicating that the command has executed successfully, or `-`, indicating that the command failed to execute.

 ## General Workflow